Please view the Graduate School PowerPoint presentation and pay special attention to the financial aid related matters.

 Accelerated BS/Master's Program in Chemical Engineering

-Students interested in graduate study are invited to pursue an accelerated program leading to the B.S. and master's in chemical engineering or master's in biomedical engineering.
+Students interested in graduate study are invited to pursue an accelerated program leading to the B.S. and master's in chemical engineering.
 There are two main advantages to this program.

 - Students can double count six graduate credit hours (5000 or 6000 level) which reduces the overall course requirements for the graduate degree, can potentially allow completion of the graduate degree on an accelerated time scale, and can potentially provide savings in the cost of the degree.